The Witten equation and its virtual fundamental cycle: Introduction

-Besides the quantum Picard-Lefschetz theory, another main aim of this paper is to show Theorem 4.1.3 in our paper \cite{FJR1}.
+Besides the quantum Picard-Lefschetz theory, another main aim of this paper is to prove Theorem 1.0.2 in our paper \cite{FJR2}.
 This theorem shows that the virtual cycles constructed in this paper satisfy a set of axioms similar to the standard Gromov-Witten theory.
-We state it below.
+We state it below, after the following simple definition.